superinfra/level-editor-docs/tutorials/using-the-kit.md

 Build another room behind the door so you can add an exit.
 Adding the exit is nice and easy: just duplicate the [exit object](/objects/exit) from the kit, and... *drumroll please...* **DRAG!** Whoa, what a plot twist!

 You might notice that the exit part does absolutely nothing.
 This is intended.
-The ✨ *magical developer people* ✨ will make it work with their ✨ *magical developer spells* ✨ so that you don't have to lift a finger!
+After you submit, the ✨ *magical developer people* ✨ will make it work with their ✨ *magical developer spells* ✨ so that you don't have to lift a finger!

-Ok!
+>[!WARNING]
+>The exit will be invisible after review, but if you don't like that, you can add a white part with its material set to `Neon` and a `PointLight` Instance inside.
+Then just line it up with the exit and you'll have a glowing portal effect!

+OK!
 Now you're done!
 Good job.
 Playtest your work and see how epic it is!

 See you next time! :)